khofstadter/bcmi.khofstadter.com/README.md

 ### audio releases
 #### 1. Cambridge Festival of Ideas (3 recordings)
+- use classic render of 4 channels to 2 instead of fancy decoders;
 - centre bass
 - add binaural mix, current setup: